Importance of Prenatal Nutrition During Pregnancy

 1 # Must have Fruits and Vegetables

 This is the First advice every Pregnant Lady gets about their Diet, to eat fruits and vegetables.
 Pregnant Ladies must eat at least two fruits and one dark green vegetable every day.
 Dark green leafy vegetables like Broccoli, Kale, and Spinach are excellent sources of fiber, folate, and carotenoids.
 They contain many of the nutrients which pregnant women need.
 Make sure you eat plenty of fruits and green vegetables but prepare them without sugar and salt.
 Try to eat whole fruits (not only juices), as whole fruits contain more nutrients than juices.

 2 # Drink One Glass of Milk Every Day

 Whether you like the taste of Milk or not, now you have to drink it for your Growing Baby.
-During Pregnancy, you and your baby need lots of protein, calcium, and vitamin D. Choose the Low-Fat Milk with less of the fat and calories.
+During Pregnancy, you and your baby need lots of protein, calcium, and vitamin D. Choose Low-Fat Milk with less fat and calories.
 In case, you cannot drink milk at all then you can drink fortified soy milk.
-You can also add a variety of yogurt and cheese, in your daily diet.
+You can also add a variety of yogurt and cheese, to your daily diet.

 3 # Meat and its Alternatives

 Pregnant ladies who are fond of Non-vegetable food should choose less fatty meats and meat products.
 You must Eat Fish on alternative days, as they are a great source of protein, iron, and zinc.
-Ladies which are not so fond of non-veg should include the following alternatives like Tofu, tempeh, dried peas, lentils, and soybeans, etc, Which are a great source of protein and vitamins required in pregnancy.
+Ladies who are not so fond of non-veg should include the following alternatives like Tofu, tempeh, dried peas, lentils, soybeans, etc. Which are a great source of protein and vitamins required in pregnancy.

 Avoid any kind of high mercury fish like swordfish, shark, king mackerel, and tilefish, they can harm you and your baby inside you.
 When you’re expecting you should take two / three servings(fish) per week (that’s 8 to 12 ounces).